Kidney Disease In Cats

 The signs

-Cat’s usually show no signs of disease until 75% of their kidney function is gone.
-This means by the time your cat shows obvious signs of the disease, it could already be in the advanced stages.
+Cats usually show no signs of disease until 75% of their kidney function is gone.
+This means that when your cat shows obvious signs of the disease, it could already be in the advanced stages.

 Causes

-Cats are particularly prone to kidney damage, and it has a variety of causes.
-Infections, cancers, exposure to toxins, and malfunction of the immune system may all be responsible for starting a slow process of damage, leading to kidney failure.
+Cats are particularly prone to kidney damage, which has various causes.
+Infections, cancers, exposure to toxins, and malfunction of the immune system may all be responsible for starting a slow process of damage that leads to kidney failure.

 Kidney disease (or chronic renal failure) is the most common medical disease affecting cats.
 It is mostly seen in cats over the age of three.